NFL Kicker Graham Gano Ruined His Family’s Kickball Game In The Most Hilarious Way Possible

 — Graham Gano (@GrahamGano) June 1, 2018

-Graham has played in the NFL for 9 years.
+Graham has played in the NFL for nine years.
 According to NFL.com, the 31-year-old started his career with the Washington Redskins and played there for three years before moving his talents to the Carolina Panthers.
-He has played with that team for the past 6 seasons.
+He has played with that team for the past six seasons.